-- Skewers – Toothpicks work great here.
-If you’re feeling fancy, most stores carry extra long toothpicks with ornate tops and other small skewers on the
+- Skewers – Toothpicks work great here, or you can use a small skewer.
+Most stores carry extra long toothpicks with ornate tops and other small skewers on the condiment aisle.

 - Tomatoes – Cherry, grape, sun-gold, etc.- any variety of bite-sized tomato works great here, including the ones that come in a variety pack with multiple colors.

-- Basil – You may find fresh basil sold by the other refrigerated herbs, but most often it is sold as a living plant and stocked near the tomatoes as well.
+- Basil – You may find fresh basil sold by the other refrigerated herbs, but it’s often sold as a living plant and stocked near the tomatoes as well.
 Traditional basil is what I usually use, but Thai basil would work as well.

 - Mozzarella – For this recipe you’re going to look for the small, fresh mozzarella balls.
-They are sometimes sold in little packs of 3 for snacking, or in a tub.
+They are sometimes sold in little packs of 3 for snacking, or in a tub with liquid.
 You’ll find them in the deli section of the grocery store in 2 varieties.
 One will be packed in only water, and another will be “marinated”, packed in olive oil and herbs (as seen in photo below).
 Either version works great here!

 How to Make Bite-Sized Caprese Appetizers

 - Take a toothpick and skewer a tomato.